-Teaching and Learning With Introduction to Computer Science
+Teaching & Learning Introduction to Computer Science

 Maxcy Dimmick is a teacher at Jarrett Middle School in Springfield, Missouri.
 She has taught many different subjects during her 34 years of teaching, including junior high and high school math, K-12 instrumental and vocal music, and American history.
 Maxcy has a Bachelor of Arts in Music Education and a Master of Education with an emphasis in Information Technology.
 Maxcy and her husband raise and show Missouri Fox Trotters.
 She also enjoys knitting and baking.